 I know a former colleague who used to be a sales supervisor in the FMCG industry.
 He started a mini market with two partners about a decade ago, and for a while, all of us thought that he was doing extremely well.
 From one mini-market, they grew to a chain of four to five premises at different locations, servicing the Malay heartland in Malaysia.
 And guess what?
-When I met him last year, he told me that he had gave up on his business and should be going back to working for an employer again.
-Now what went wrong?
+When I met him last year, he told me that he had given up on his business and should be going back to working for an employer again.
+Now, what went wrong?

 My friend’s predicament can happen to you too.
 The situation could be worse if each partner carries their own agenda on the way the business to be run.

 5. When Business Partners Become Your Worst Nightmare